-Two-Thirds of All Elderly Males Will Be Veterans by the End of This Century
+Two-Thirds of All Elderly Males Will Be Veterans by the End OF THIS CENTURY

 Although the total veteran population is expected to decrease over the next five decades, the number and proportion of older veterans is increasing.
 This will result in considerable strain on the Veteran's Administration health care system as large numbers of veterans age.
 In 1980, over a quarter, 27 percent, of all 65-plus American males were veterans.
-By the year 2000, close to two-thirds, 63 percent of all elderly males, will be veterans and eligible for benefits.
+By the year 2000, close to twothirds, 63 percent of all elderly males, will be veterans and eligible for benefits.
 This change is temporary, however.
 The proportion of veterans in the 65-plus male population will actually decrease after the turn of the century-by 2010 only half of elderly males will be veterans; by 2020 only slightly over one-third will be veterans.

-In 1983, there were 3.964 million veterans age 65 plus.
+In 1985, there were 5.040 million veterans age 65 plus, 18.1 percent of all veterans.
 The number of veterans is correlated with periods of armed conflict.
 Chart 1-10 displays the "waves" of veterans according to their period of wartime service.
 (This chart does not include peacetime veterans.)
 By the year 2000, there are expected to be 9 million elderly veterans.
 This number will drop back to 8.1 million in 2010 and 7.8 million in 2020.